0xMF/toybox/content/post/captain's_log.md

 Since January of this year, I tried to make at least one GitHub push per day on something technical.
-It was possible, initially, to wake up each morning and write something that covered activities of the previous day but the problems started when I kept tinkering around with was not fixed on one particular subject.
-Sometimes it would be programming, other times it would be shell scripting, still other times pushing my dotfiles to GH.
+It was possible, initially, to wake up each morning and write something that covered activities of the previous day but problems started when the subject matter I kept tinkering around with was not fixed on one particular area.
+Sometimes it would be programming, other times it would be shell scripting, still other times it was pushing my dotfiles to GH.
 On days I had something to push, progress seemed effortless.
 Days rolled into weeks and I was really happy with my progress.
 Then, slowly, the ideas and experimentation started drying up, I began to run out things to push to GH each morning.
-So I started allowing myself to put it off that morning activity until I got back from work in the evening.
+So I started allowing myself to put off that morning activity until I got back from work that evening.
 This pattern of working sometimes in the day, or at night, continued for several weeks, and I kept swinging between day and night pushes to GitHub.

 Then one morning I woke up and realized I had not pushed to GH the previous day.
 My work habits had ruined my workflow.
 I was mentally stuck too, because immediately after that 'missed day' I happened